|Dean Hall 234

-Prior to coming to Central, Bob worked in the Department of Spatial Sciences at Curtin University in Western Australia as a Lecturer and later a tenured Senior Lecturer (1997-2000).
-Before that, he was an Assistant Professor of Geography at the State University of West Georgia (1994-1996).
+Bob is a Geologist/GIScientist who relocated to CWU from Western Australia in 2000.
+While in Oz, he worked in the Department of Spatial Sciences at Curtin University in Western Australia as a Lecturer and later a tenured Senior Lecturer (1997-2000).
+Before that, he was an Assistant Professor of Geography/Geology at the State University of West Georgia (1994-1996).

 His research revolves around GIS and remote sensing applications in environmental science and resource management.
-Bob is the author or co-author of over 20 peer-reviewed papers and numerous other publications and presentations.
-Over the years, he obtained over $1.3 million dollars in grants/contracts as author, co-author, or senior investigator.
+Bob is the author or co-author of over 25 peer-reviewed papers and numerous other publications and presentations.

 Bob holds a PhD in Geography from the University of Idaho (1994), a MS in Geology from Washington State University (1990), and a BS in Geology from Edinboro University of Pennsylvania (1987).